 - Use alternate nostrils with each dose until emergency medical assistance arrives.
 Narcan Nasal Spray may be given every 2 to 3 minutes, if available.

-- Fully review directions enclosed in the box when you receive the medication; do not wait until an overdose situation occurs.
+Fully review directions enclosed in the box when you receive the medication; do not wait until an overdose situation occurs.
 It is not addictive or considered an opioid itself.

 Injectable naloxone hydrochloride